-6. Pension Plan
+6. Pension & OPEB Plan

 All regular employees of the Station participate in the Kentucky Teacher's Retirement System (TRS).
 Participants are fully vested after five years of service.
-For the years ended 2022 and 2021, eligible Station employees contributed 8.185% of covered payroll and the Station contributed 15.865% of payroll.
-Employees participating in TRS on or after January 1, 2022, contributed 9.755% of their salary which was matched by the University at 9.775%.
-For the years ended June 30, 2022 and 2021, the Station's contributions to TRS were \$23,473 and \$21,797, respectively.
+For the year ended June 30, 2023, eligible Station employees who began before January 1, 2022 contributed 8.185% of their salary through payroll deductions and the Commonwealth of Kentucky, indirectly contributed 15.865% of currently eligible employees' salaries to the TRS through appropriations to the University.
+Employees participating in TRS on or after January 1, 2022, contributed 9.775% of their salary which was matched by the University at 9.775%.
+For the years ended June 30, 2023 and 2022, the Station's contributions to TRS were \$23,018 and \$23,473, respectively.